Search String

 This is an example of unsportsmanlike behavior; of shameless info-systems greed (under the aspect of info = currency).

 In fairness the second wiki should not cover first-wiki subjects (since it is duplicative), but they do anyway.
-And of course the wikis link to each other to ensure that non-wiki commentary can only achieve third rank at best.
-A very distant third rank (which is akin to non-existence in mainstream perception).
+And of course the wikis link to each other to ensure that non-wiki commentary can only achieve third rank at best -- a very distant third rank that is in essence akin to non-existence in mainstream perception.

 Last year (2023) it was possible for independent commentators to achieve first-rank if they published an exceptionally informative article, but in 2024 the algorithms changed dramatically: reddit, wikis, rankers and YouTube vids started getting insane indexing boosts, burying independent written commentary under mountains of stubs, click-bait and shitposting.
 Don't expect the pendulum to swing back towards the center in the future; have no faith in rebalance -- the algorithms went the full nine yards this time.